mpromonet/v4l2rtspserver/README.md

 h264_v4l2_rtspserver
 ====================

-This implement an RTSP server feed reading H264 from a Video4Linux device.
+This provide an RTSP server feed from an Video4Linux device that support H264 format.

 It involves :
 - libv4l to capture video frames